Scientists unravel secret behind Saturn’s moon’s mysterious plumes of dust and water vapourFebruary 24th, 2008 - 3:15 pm ICT by admin

 This effect, quantified by the new theory, explains the structure of the plume and eventually the particle size distribution of the E-ring of Saturn.
 (ANI)

-Tags: direct evidence, dust particles, earth mars, enceladus, london feb, moon europa, orbits, outer solar system, plume, s south, saturns moons, solar system bodies, south pole, temperature and pressure, tiger stripe, tiny grains, university of leicester, university of leicester uk, volcanic eruptions, water vapour
+Tags: direct evidence, dust particles, earth mars, enceladus, london feb, moon europa, orbits, outer solar system, plume, plumes, s south, solar system bodies, south pole, temperature and pressure, tiger stripe, tiny grains, university of leicester, university of leicester uk, volcanic eruptions, water vapour